 Research on national parliaments and public opinion

-“The Moderating Role of Parliamentary Procedures: The Influence of Opposition Power on Democratic Consolidation”.
+“The Power of Opposition.
+The Influence of Opposition Power on Democratic Consolidation”.
 Book project

 “Opposition in Parliament – Causes and Consequences”